Oswego County’s positive COVID-19 cases up two to 36

 “Please respect others,” he said, “and take personal responsibility for your behavior.”

-In that same vein, Weatherup asked to public to take on a new responsibility for their travel behavior.
+In that same vein, Weatherup asked the public to take on a new responsibility for their travel behavior.

 “I am requesting that our residents join with me in adopting a limited travel plan similar to that introduced by Onondaga County Executive Ryan McMahon and supported by Madison and other counties,” Weatherup said.
 “While none of us have the authority to enforce this as a matter of law, in the interest of public health and safety, we can police it and keep track of those who ignore it.”